Swedish Massage and Much More

 Trigger Point Therapy/Neuromuscular Therapy

 Trigger point therapy uses a variety of techniques to address and prevent chronic pain caused by hyperirritable spots in muscles.
-These trigger points can cause pain and tenderness right at the spot, and can also radiate pain to larger regions of the body.
-Trigger point therapy includes locating these trigger points, and then applying specific types of pressure to help the trigger points release.
-Trigger point therapy does require the client to work closely with the therapist throughout the session, and includes manageable pain during the release of the trigger points.
-Trigger point therapy is typically performed on bare skin using little or no lotion.
+These trigger points can cause pain and tenderness right at the spot.
+They can also radiate pain to larger regions of the body.
+This type of massage includes locating these trigger points, and then applying specific types of pressure to help the trigger points release.
+Trigger point therapy does require the client to work closely with the therapist throughout the session.
+The process includes manageable pain during the release of the trigger points.
+This type of massage is typically performed on bare skin using little or no lotion.

 Trigger point therapy is recommended for clients who are interested in addressing chronic pain.